1.Discover it® Student Cash Back

 Cons:

-Earn a $50 cash bonus after you spend $100 on purchases within the first three months.
+Earn a $50 cash bonus after spending $100 within the first three months of account opening.

 Pros: